Home » Are Rats Good Swimmers?

 Rats will swim in a pool if the need arises.

-They may be knocked into the pool by accident or swim across it to reach something floating in the center.
-The chlorine will be unpleasant, but it won’t kill or drive off the rat.
+They may be knocked into the pool or swim to reach something floating in the center.
+The chlorine will be unpleasant but won’t kill or drive off the rat.

 Swimming pools attract rats.
-After all, they have a large supply of drinking water.
+After all, they have an ample supply of drinking water.
 Furthermore, swimming pool areas have comfortable hiding spots that rats can utilize.

-Rats will nest inside pool equipment such as water pumps and heaters and in bushes and plants around the pool area.
+Rats will nest inside pool equipment (water pumps and heaters), bushes, and plants around the pool area.

 Can Rats Swim from Sewers Into Toilets?

 Rats can swim through sewers and make their way up toilet bowls.
-Rats have highly compressible rib cages that enable them to squeeze through tight spaces.
+Rats have highly compressible rib cages and can squeeze through tight spaces.

-This adaptation, coupled with their ability to hold their breath for several minutes, enables them to swim through thin sewer pipes.
+This adaptation and their ability to hold their breath for several minutes enables them to swim through thin sewer pipes.

-Most toilets are designed with a curvy pipe that connects the bowl to the sewer system.
-The bend of the pipe is meant to block smell from the sewer.
+Most toilets have a curvy pipe connecting the bowl to the sewer system.
+The pipe’s bend is meant to block the smell from the sewer.

 However, its design creates air pockets that allow rats to breathe as they swim up the toilet.

-Non-return valves are stainless steel flaps that are attached inside sewer drains.
-They work by allowing water and waste materials from your toilet to flow in one direction.
+Non-return valves are stainless steel flaps that are attached to sewer drains.
+They allow water and waste materials from your toilet to flow in one direction.

 Installing non-return valves in your drain pipes can block sewer rats from reaching a toilet bowl.